neondatabase/website/content/docs/extensions/pg_embedding.md

 The `pg_embedding` extension version in Neon was updated on August 3, 2023 to add support for on-disk HNSW indexes and additional distance metrics.
 If you installed `pg_embedding` before this date, you can upgrade to the new version (0.3.5 or higher) following the instructions below.

 The previous `pg_embedding` version (0.1.0 and earlier) creates HNSW indexes in memory, which means that indexes are recreated on the first index access after a compute restart.
 Also, this version only supports Euclidean (2) distance.
-The new `pg_embedding` version adds support for Cosine and Manhattan distance metrics.
+The new `pg_embedding` version adds support for cosine and Manhattan distance metrics.

 Upgrading to the new version of `pg_embedding` requires dropping the existing `pg_embedding` extension and installing the new version.
 If your compute has not restarted recently, you may be required to restart it to make the new extension version available for installation.